pranaleejadhav/BeaconsApp01/README.md

 # BeaconsApp01

+## iOS Mobile APP
+Features:
+a) The  application  consists  of  a  single  window  that  will enable  the  user  to  view  the discounted items around him/her while shopping in the store.
+b) When  the  user  is  in  the  store,  the  app  should  locate  the  closest  beacon  and present only the products for the region belonging to the closest beacon.

 ## API

 API that enables fetching of discounted items in a specific region.
 All the items are stored in Database, we have Mongo DB Atlas